 What is a primary beneficiary?

-A primary beneficiary is a designated individual, chosen by the policyholder, who would receive the proceeds of the policy (called a death benefit) if he or she were to die.
-When selecting a primary beneficiary, you can name a person or even a revocable trust (or living trust) or other legal entity.
-Most importantly, the primary beneficiary is the “first in line” to receive those benefits.
+A primary beneficiary is a designated individual, chosen by the policyholder, who would receive the proceeds of the policy if he or she were to die.
+When selecting a primary beneficiary, you can name a person or persons or even a revocable trust (or living trust) or other legal entity.
+Most importantly, the primary beneficiary is the “first in line” to receive the death benefit.